Carlton627/my-awesome-self/README.md

 **Version 1.0.0**

 A website to showcase my portfolio.
+[Go to website](https://www.carltonrodrigues.com)

 ## Technologies Used:
 1. JavaScript